MarkEdmondson1234/ga-dashboard-demo/README.md

 * MySQL persistant storage for data blending your data with GA data.
 * Upload option to update MySQL data stored.
 * Analysis of impact of events on your GA data.

+## To Use

+1. Clone this repository to your own RStudio project.
+2. Get your MySQL setup with a user and IP location, and the GA View ID you want to pull data from.
+You will also probably need to whitelist the IP of your Shiny Server.
+Add your local IP for testing too.
+If you will use shinyapps.io their IPs are:
+ - 54.204.29.251
+ - 54.204.34.9
+ - 54.204.36.75
+ - 54.204.37.78
+3. Create another file called source.r file in the same directory with the below content filled in with your details.
+This file is called in functions.r

+        # source.r
+        options(mysql = list(
+        "host" = "YOUR SQL IP",
+        "port" = 3306,
+        "user" = "YOUR SQL USER",
+        "password" = "YOUR USER PW",
+        "databaseName" = "onlinegashiny"),
+        rga = list(
+        "profile_id" = "YOUR GA ID",
+        "daysBackToFetch" = 356*3
+        ),
+        shinyMulti = list(
+        "max_plots" = 10
+        ),
+        myCausalImpact = list(
+        'test_time' = 14,
+        'season' = 7
+        ),
+        shiny.maxRequestSize = 0.5*1024^2 ## upload only 0.5 MB
+        )
+4. Install rga() if you need to, then run the below once locally in the same folder to have the app remember your GA OAuth2 settings.

+        ## Run this locally first, to store the auth token.
+        library(rga)
+        rga::rga.open(where="token.rga")

+5. Run locally with shiny::runApp() or upload to your shinyapps.io account or your own Shiny server.
+6. Customise your instance.